President Trump Has A New Russia Problem, U.S. Faces ‘Grave Repercussions’ If Syria Attacked

 Russia Sends President Trump A Warning Over Syria

-Russia is the Syrian regimes only real supporter and there are Russian troops in Syria, supporting President Assad’s troops.
-At the United Nation’s, Russian Ambassador, Vassily Nebenzia, denied that there had been a chemical attack.
+Russia is the Syrian regime’s only real supporter, and there are Russian troops in Syria supporting President Assad’s troops.
+At the United Nations, Russian Ambassador Vassily Nebenzia denied that there had been a chemical attack.
 As reported by Reuters, Nebenzia also warned that any military action by the U.S., in response to the alleged chemical attack in Syria, would carry “grave repercussions.”

-As reported by the BBC, Russia claims that it has already sent its own experts to the scene of the alleged chemical attack in Syria, and the found no trace of chemical weapons.
+As reported by the BBC, Russia claims that it has already sent its own experts to the scene of the alleged chemical attack in Syria, and they found no trace of chemical weapons.
 Russia has invited investigators from the Organisation for the Prohibition of Chemical Weapons (OPCW) to fly to visit the site of the alleged attack.